staudenmeir/laravel-adjacency-list/README.md

 ## Usage

-The package offers recursive relationships for traversing two types of data structure:
+The package offers recursive relationships for traversing two types of data structures:

 - [Trees: One Parent per Node (One-to-Many)](#trees-one-parent-per-node-one-to-many)
 - [Graphs: Multiple Parents per Node (Many-to-Many)](#graphs-multiple-parents-per-node-many-to-many)

 ### Trees: One Parent per Node (One-to-Many)

+Use the package to traverse a tree structure with one parent per node.
+Use cases might be recursive categories, a page hierarchy or nested comments.

+Supports Laravel 5.5.29+.

 - [Getting Started](#getting-started)
 - [Included Relationships](#included-relationships)